-Facilitator1 We've got stickers.
+Facilitator1 I've got stickers.
 Facilitator2e Oh, yes.
 That's what the stickers are for.
 'I want to be able to reduce how much I stammer.'
 Facilitator1 Okay...
 So this one...
 Top.
 Male2 That one.

-Male2 At least I think they're linked together so if they can track their stress levels and if you find that you've got more stress and you stammer more, then if you can reduce your stress then you might be able to reduce your stammer.
+Facilitator1 Okay.
+Male2 Because I think they're linked together so if you can track your stress levels and if you find out that you've got more stress and you stammer more, then if you can reduce your stress then you might be able to reduce your stammer.
 Facilitator1 Great.
 Male2 And that one.
 Because, again, I think they all link in together, so if you can monitor your speech and monitor your stress then it's...
 Facilitator1 Okay.
 And Male1?
 What do you...?

-Male1 I like 'Practise for the job interviews', the 'practical demonstrations' and the
+I like 'Practise for the job interviews', the 'practical demonstrations' and the